kirillkovalenko/nssm/README.txt

 simulating a Control-C keypress.
 If they have installed a handler routine they can clean up and shut down gracefully on receipt of the event.

+Since version 2.17, NSSM can redirect the managed application's I/O streams to an arbitrary path.

 Usage
 -----
 In the usage notes below, arguments to the program may be written in angle